SyedAliHassan1214/simple-btn-project/README.md

 # simple-btn-project
-This is my first project by whic i am strating github
+This is my first project by which I am strating Github